snoyberg/mono-traversable/README.md

 mono-traversable versuse lens Traversal
 ---------------------------------------
 lens is a huge package with a lot of functionality.
-One piece of functionality it exposes is Traversal which can also be used to deal with monomorphic containers.
+One piece of functionality it exposes is Fold and Traversal which can also be used to deal with monomorphic containers.

-You could prefer mono-traversable to using a Traversable because
+You could prefer mono-traversable to using this part of lens because

 * There is really no new API to learn.
-If you know Foldable, you can use MonoFoldable just as easily.
+If you know Foldable, you can use MonoFoldable just as easily
+* mono-traversable's typeclass based approach means many methods are included in the class but can easily be given specialised optimized implementations
 * You don't need to explicitly pass around the Traversal

 The last point is also a point of inflexibility and points to a use case where you could prefer using a lens Traversal. mono-traversable treats ByteString as a sequence of bytes.
 If you want to treat it as both bytes and characters, mono-traversable would require a newtype wrapper around ByteString, whereas a lens traversal would just use a different traversal function.

 [![Build Status](https://secure.travis-ci.org/snoyberg/mono-traversable.png)](http://travis-ci.org/snoyberg/mono-traversable)